Let’s Set Up a Google Workspace Wildcard Catch-All E-mail Address

 You should now have a confirmation screen like so:

-Keep in mind that if Spam gets delivered from any other address on your domain to your main address, then that email message will still be screened by GMail when it arrives in your main inbox, and will subsequently arrive in your main email address’s Spam folder.
+Please keep in mind that if Spam gets delivered from any other address on your domain to your main address, then that email message will still be screened by G Mail when it arrives in your main inbox, and will subsequently arrive in your main email address’s Spam folder.

 THE MOST IMPORTANT PART.
 In the next screen, at the bottom-right, you must click SAVE.